-(c) Historic Preservation:
+(c) Historic Preservation

 Based on historic aerial photographs, the existing fire station is not 50 years or older and thus, does not classify as an historic-age building.
 The proposed project area has been previously disturbed with building and parking lot construction, landscaping, and grading for drainage.
+The Area of Potential Effect (APE) is 1.4 acres (Attachment 1, Exhibit 3).

-There are no listed or eligible National Register of Historic Places (NRHP) located within or within a 0.25-mile buffer around the project site, nor are there any known sites of cultural or religious significance to tribes.
+There are no listed or eligible National Register of Historic Places (NRHP) located on or within a 0.25-mile buffer around the project site, nor are there any known sites of cultural or religious significance to tribes.
 The project site is fully developed with a fire station.